-A Children's Centre is a place where parents, carers or families with children aged 0-5 years can attend and use play facilities, join in groups and receive support.
+From birth to 5 years, a Children's Centre is a place where parents, carers or families can attend and use play facilities, join in groups and receive support.

 They work in close partnership with other agencies to offer a range of services that reflect the local communities.

 Free childcare, up to 15 hours per week, is available for some 2 year olds and all 3 and 4 year olds.
 An additional 15 hours a week, 30 in total, is available for working families with 3 and 4 year olds.
 More information on each eligibility criteria can be found within the links below

 Day nurseries and Childminders can care for children from a few months old.
 Day nurseries will care for a child up to 5 years and childminders usually up to 12 years.
 Most preschools will take children between the age of 2 to 2½ up to the age for 5.

 Children can take up a free, part-time place in a nursery class from the September after their third birthday.